1973 Z1 900 Super 4

 Official color names: Candytone Brown or Candytone Green.
 Kawasaki made no mention of Orange or Yellow.

-Z1 Speedometer & Tach have a wide gap between words mph ND, (NIPPON DENSO) company that made them
+Z1 Speedometer & Tach have a wide gap between mph and ND / x1000rpm and ND.

 Lights order NEUT FLASH BEAM OIL